< Back

 Madonna Reading.
 Wood, 68 x 53.

-This damaged and overcleaned picture, which appears to be largely a copy of one by Carpaccio, is sometimes regarded as Palma’s earliest surviving work (about 1508-10).
+This damaged and overcleaned picture, which appears to be largely a copy of one by Carpaccio, is sometimes regarded as Palma’s earliest surviving work (datings of 'about 1504' and '1508-10' have been proposed).
 The signature, with crossed palms, has been doubted but seems to be old.
 Acquired with the Solly collection in 1821.

 A Young Woman (no. 197A).
 Canvas, 65 x 54.